 The Corporation may issue an unlimited number of common shares without any vote or action by the shareholders, subject to the rules of any stock exchange on which the Corporation's securities may be listed.
 The Corporation may make future acquisitions or enter into financings or other transactions involving the issuance of securities of the Corporation.
+Shareholder dilution may also result from the issuance of common shares pursuant to the Corporation's stock option plan.
 If the Corporation issues additional securities, the percentage ownership of existing shareholders will be reduced and diluted and the market price of the common shares could decrease.